spinnaker/governance/rfc/halyard-lite.md

 * This document focuses primarily on the motivation behind replacing Halyard with a smaller tool as well as the broad design and surface of of this tool.
 A more detailed technical design of this tool is not in scope for this document.
+* While this document focuses on making the experience of deploying Spinnaker to Kubernetes easier, it does not intend to deprecate or eliminate the ability to deploy Spinnaker to other platforms.

 ## Motivation and Rationale